slusarz/dovecot-documentation/source/configuration_manual/fts/index.rst

 Note that currently most FTS backends don't properly implement the rescan.
 Instead, they simply delete all the FTS indexes.
 This may change in the future versions.

-In Dovecot Pro FTS backend there are ``doveadm fts check`` commands, which can be used to determine whether rescan is necessary.
-See :ref:`fts_dovecot_consistency_check` for details.

 Dovecot General FTS Configuration